lazaronixon/turbo-native-initializer/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment, you can run something like `TurboNativeInitializer::Generator.start(["TurboNativeProject", "--platform=ios", "--navigation=stack"])`.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and the created tag, and push the `.gem` file to [rubygems.org](https://rubygems.org).